FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

-\item Now, for each extended component $(\calV'(C),\calE'(C))$, we construct a sequence $\sigma_C$ (of tagged variables) by listing all variables in $\calV'(C)$ in exactly the same relative order they appeared in $\sigma$.
-From the sequence $\sigma_C$ and the hypergraph $(\calV'(C), \calE'(C))$ we recursively construct the expression tree $P_C$. \item Finally, we connect all subtrees $P_C$ to the node $L$. {\bf And}, we create a node that contains $D$ -- all dangling product variables -- and connect it to $L$ also. \item The dummy variable $X_0$ is removed after everything is done.
+Now given a tagged variable sequence $\sigma$ and a hypergraph $\calH$, we build the tree by constructing a node $L$ containing the first tag block.
+Then, we do the following. \bi \item Let $W$ be the set of all product variables in $\sigma$ that do not belong to $L$. \item We construct the extended components $(\calV'(C), \calE'(C))$ of $(\calH-L, W)$ and we also construct the dangling set $D$ of $(\calH-L, W)$, as in Definition~\ref{defn:extended-component}. \item Now, for each extended component $(\calV'(C),\calE'(C))$, we construct a sequence $\sigma_C$ (of tagged variables) by listing all variables in $\calV'(C)$ in exactly the same relative order they appeared in $\sigma$.
+From the sequence $\sigma_C$ and the hypergraph $(\calV'(C), \calE'(C))$ we recursively construct the expression tree $P_C$. \item Finally, we connect all subtrees $P_C$ to the node $L$. {\bf And}, we create a node that contains the dangling set $D$ (if $D$ is not empty) and connect it to $L$ as well. \item The dummy variable $X_0$ is removed after everything is done.
 This completes the compartmentalization step.
 Note that after compartmentalization all variables in the same node of $P$ have the same tag. \ei

 {\bf Compression.} Now, in the expression tree $P$ that resulted from the compartmentalization step, as long as there is still a node $L$ whose tag is the same as a child node $L'$ of the tree $P$, we merge the child into $L$.
 Repeat this step until no further merging is possible. \edefn